kiki-lamb/drumtool/README.md

 # drumtool

+TODO: Rename this to something cooler.
+What kind of lame ass name is DrumTool, anyhow?

 A Ruby tool for the livecoding of drum patterns, courtesy of Kiki Lamb (https://soundcloud.com/kiki_lamb).

 DrumTool is an algorithmic MIDI pattern generator intended for livecoding: as you edit a source file in DrumTool's built in language, DrumTool generates MIDI note patterns and sends them to your sequencer of choice in realtime.